The children refuse to play in the snow (2021)

 Her videos Making (Babies) (2019) and Mother’s Milk (2016) reveal in gory, humourous detail some of the practical problems she faces in pursuing her art practice whilst managing her gendered responsibilities as a mother.
 Yet her approach is not to wear motherhood as a fixed, heteronormative identity, but to break it into clumsy, bodily fragments: precious, fleeting and borne out of manual - as much as reproductive - labour.

-A repetition of hermaphroditic sexual organs punctuate the installation – from a bronze male bedpan with caesarian-cut and labial-head, to a John Terry Chelsea FC shirt, pregnant with ball and sporting bright-pink kicking-legs that lead to both an open womb and a male erection.
+A repetition of intersex sexual organs punctuate the installation – from a bronze male bedpan with caesarian-cut and labial-head, to a John Terry Chelsea FC shirt, pregnant with ball and sporting bright-pink kicking-legs that lead to both an open womb and a male erection.

 The reclining figure in Locke’s painting Four and Twenty Blackbirds (2019) is similarly double-sexed, but the golden-beaked birds that emerge from its brown-paper belly seem to speak as much to the treasure and trash materiality that surrounds it as to any reproductive biology.

 11 minutes and 16 seconds.

 Avocado slime (2020) Glass wax and avocado skin, 5 cm x 11 cm x 6 cm.
 Avocado and coins (ii) (double) (2012) Bronze, 5 cm x 16 cm x 12 cm.